Overview

 9.2: Data Visibility

-• Personal information can be not displayed publicly.
+• Personal information is not displayed publicly.

 9.3: Monitor and Review

-• User-created content is not reviewed, screened, or monitored by the company.
+• User-created content is not reviewed, screened, or monitored by the vendor.

 • User-created content is filtered for personal information before being made publicly visible.